J. Craig Venter: Human Genome Project

 In 2000, Venter and Francis Collins of the National Institutes of Health and U.S. Public Genome Project jointly made the announcement of the mapping of the human genome, a full three years ahead of the expected end of the Public Genome Program.
 The announcement was made along with U.S. President Bill Clinton, and UK Prime Minister Tony Blair.
 Venter and Collins thus shared an award for "Biography of the Year" from A&E Network.

 On February 15, 2001, the Human Genome Project consortium published the first Human Genome in the journal Nature, followed one day later by a Celera publication in Science.
 Despite some claims that shotgun sequencing was in some ways less accurate than the clone-by-clone method chosen by the Human Genome Project, the technique became widely accepted by the scientific community.

 Venter was fired by Celera in early 2002.
 According to his biography, Venter was fired because of a conflict with the main investor, Tony White, specifically barring him from attending the White House ceremony celebrating the achievement of sequencing the human genome.
+White was sidelined at the ceremony and the presentation of the result as a tie weakened Celera's claims.
+White wanted to monetize the achievement by turning Celera into a pharmaceutical company but Venter was not interested in that, had no experience of that business and so was dispensable.